alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-You may need a licence or follow special rules to export:
+You may need a certificate or to follow special rules to export:

 - [processed food and drinks](#processed-foods) including things like flour and spices
 - [meat, fish, dairy and other animal products](#meat-dairy-animal-products) like honey and gelatine